 Our local partner, Amanatari, provided essential leadership, cultural translation, and deep contextual knowledge.
 Their relationships with the communities shaped every aspect of the work, from how meetings were convened to how findings were interpreted.
 This trip would not have been possible without their expertise and care.

 I am also deeply grateful to MIT D-Lab, whose pedagogy emphasizes co-creation, reflexivity, and ethical engagement.
-I want to thank our instructors, Libby McDonald, Sally Haslanger, and our trip leader, Kendra Leith, for their guidance before, during, and after the fieldwork.
+I want to thank our instructors Libby McDonald, Sally Haslanger, our trip leader Kendra Leith, and Toddy Holmes, MIT Program Manager for International Safety and Security, for their guidance before, during, and after the fieldwork.

 Looking forward